QuantActions/qa-loopback-connector-dashdb/README.md

-# loopback-connector-qadashdb
+# loopback-connector-dashdb

 [IBM® DashDB®]() is the database of choice for robust, enterprise-wide solutions handling high-volume workloads.
 It is optimized to deliver industry-leading performance while lowering costs.
-The `loopback-connector-qadashdb` module is the LoopBack connector for dashDB.
+The `loopback-connector-dashdb` module is the LoopBack connector for dashDB.

 The LoopBack DashDB connector supports: